vpagonis/Springer-R-book/README.md

    _lbodata.txt_

-which is used by the some of the codes in Chapter 2.
+which is used by some of the codes in Chapter 2.

 __________________________________